dsifford/CSC_6500/homework/homework_04/README.md

 ## Problem 6 (10pts)

-Define (give rules) a TM that accepts all binary strings of odd length with a `0` in the middle.
+Define (give rules for) a TM that accepts all binary strings of odd length with a `0` in the middle.